naninovel/docs/docs/api/index.md

 ## skipInput

 #### Summary
-Next call to `Naninovel.ScriptPlayer.EnableWaitingForInput` will be ignored.
+Can be used in generic text lines to prevent activating `wait for input` mode when the text is printed.

 #### Example
 ```
-; User won't have to activate a `continue` input in order to progress to the `@sfx` command.
+; Script player won't wait for `continue` input before executing the `@sfx` command.
 And the rain starts.[skipInput]
 @sfx Rain
 ```